minprog/pyprog/opdrachten/week3/sjoelen/venglish.md

     def calculate_points(board: list) -> int:
         """
-        Calculate the amount of points that is scored.
+        Calculates the amount of points that is scored.
 The sequence of points is [2, 3, 4, 1] for the different gates.
 Each quartet of discs counts for 20 points and those discs no longer count for other points.